 The Department of Education requires disclosure of student debt and employment information to assist students in making informed decisions prior to enrolling in this education program.

-The Echocardiography Program is accredited by the Commission on Accreditation of Allied Health Educational Programs (CAAHEP).
+The Echocardiography Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

-Mayo Clinic and the University of Minnesota are accredited by the by the Higher Learning Commission, a member of the North Central Association of Colleges and Schools.
+Mayo Clinic and the University of Minnesota are accredited by the Higher Learning Commission, a member of the North Central Association of Colleges and Schools.